Free electron model: Inaccuracies and extensions

 Other inadequacies are present in the Wiedemann–Franz law at intermediate temperatures and the frequency-dependence of metals in the optical spectrum.

-More exact values for the electrical conductivity and Wiedemann–Franz law can be obtained by softening the relaxation-time approximation by appealing to the Boltzmann transport equations or the Kubo formula.
+More exact values for the electrical conductivity and Wiedemann–Franz law can be obtained by softening the relaxation-time approximation by appealing to the Boltzmann transport equations.

 The exchange interaction is totally excluded from this model and its inclusion can lead to other magnetic responses like ferromagnetism.

 An immediate continuation to the free electron model can be obtained by assuming the empty lattice approximation, which forms the basis of the band structure model known as the nearly free electron model.

 Adding repulsive interactions between electrons does not change very much the picture presented here.
 Lev Landau showed that a Fermi gas under repulsive interactions, can be seen as a gas of equivalent quasiparticles that slightly modify the properties of the metal.
 Landau's model is now known as the Fermi liquid theory.
 More exotic phenomena like superconductivity, where interactions can be attractive, require a more refined theory.